M-L-G-S/Finder/README.md

 - [ ] User can add an entry into their food diary
 - [ ] User can include a picture of their food in their entry
-- [ ] User can punch in the restaurant for their entry
+- [ ] User can enter the restaurant name for their entry
+- [ ] User can add a description of the food in their food entry.

 The following **optional** features are implemented: